FIN392/Batch/How to/Close if already running.md

 TASKLIST /V | FINDSTR /C:"%TITLE%"
 IF NOT ERRORLEVEL 1 (ECHO '%TITLE%' is already running & EXIT /B 1) TITLE "%TITLE%"

+:: Future version: Using PID saved in a flag file TITLE uniqueTitle
+FOR /F "tokens=2" %%i IN ('TASKLIST /NH /FI "WINDOWTITLE eq uniqueTitle*"') DO ECHO %%i
 ```